Creating a Template

 - Validates — runs

-templates.json, template detail pages (MDX), category indexes, plan indexes - Auto-commits generated files if they changed
+generate-docs-markdown.shwhich creates MDX detail pages and category indexes from the registry - Auto-commits generated files if they changed

 - Builds the Docusaurus site

-Your template will appear on the website and in the dev-template selection menu.
+Your template will appear on the website and in the dev-template selection menu (installer fetches the registry from the live site).

 Template File Checklist